Which of the following is the balanced complete ionic equation fo... | Channels for Pearson+

 1

+Identify and cancel out the spectator ions, which are ions that appear on both sides of the equation without undergoing any change.
+In this case, Na⁺(aq) and I⁻(aq) are spectator ions.

-Write the complete ionic equation by showing the formation of the solid NiS(s) and the remaining ions: NiS(s) + Ca^2+(aq) + 2Cl^-(aq).
+Write the net ionic equation by removing the spectator ions: H⁺(aq) + OH⁻(aq) → H₂O(l).

 Watch next